-Both numerical simulations with and without noise and experiments were performed to evaluate the effectiveness of the graph cut-based combination method when implemented on images reconstructed by the LBP and TR algorithms (GC_comb for short in the following text).
+Both numerical simulation with and without noise and experiments were performed to evaluate the effectiveness of the graph cut-based combination method with the LBP and TR algorithms.

-The structure of the ECT sensor used in numerical simulations has been detailed in Figure 1.
-The flowchart of the simulation is as follows.
-First, a specific permittivity distribution was defined in the imaging area.
-The low and high permittivity of the materials used was 1 and 3, respectively.
-Then, the forward problem was solved to obtain the inter-electrode capacitance.
-Finally, the obtained capacitance was converted to the reconstructed permittivity distribution using a specific image reconstruction algorithm.
-Such an arrangement allows it conveniently to calculate the correlation coefficient (CC), which reflects the spatial similarity between the true and reconstructed distributions, to evaluate the performance of different algorithms in a quantitative manner.
-The definition of CC is as
+The ECT sensor used in numerical simulation has been shown in Figure 1.
+The simulation procedure is as follows.
+First, a specific permittivity distribution is defined in the imaging area.
+The low and high permittivity values of the materials used are 1 and 3, respectively.
+Then, the forward problem is solved to obtain the inter-electrode capacitance.
+Finally, the obtained capacitance is converted to the reconstructed permittivity distribution using a specific image reconstruction algorithm.
+The correlation coefficient (CC) is calculated, which reflects the spatial similarity between the true and reconstructed distributions, to evaluate the performance of different algorithms quantitatively.
+The definition of CC is